jonathanslenders/python-deployer/docs/pages/getting_started.rst

         class Hosts:
             host = LocalHost

 Starting an interactive shell
 *****************************

+One way of execting this code, is by wrapping it in an interactive shell.
-Add the following to your Python file, and save it as ``deployment.py``.
+This is the last thing to do: add the following to the bottom of your Python file, and save it as ``my_deployment.py``.

 ::